jrsalgado/nstsk/README.md

 aws_secret_access_key=12y3tamarindoonetwotreetamarindo
 ```

-Create the platforms one by one
+Create the platforms one by one, where:

-Where:
+- aws_profile = refers to your AWS profile credentials as you have them set on your workstation.

-- aws_profile = refers to your AWS profile credentials as you have them set on your workstation
+- aws_region = name of the AWS region where the infrastructure will be deployed
 - app_env = refers to an environment or the interviewed name
 - platform = the platform level you are going to create for the task